open-degu/degu/README.md

 Degu
 ========

 Degu is an open-source sensor device platform based on a low-power MCU and the Grove sensors connection interfaces.
-Degu can connect gateway by Openthread stacks and it on Zephyr OS.
-For programing user specific behaviour, it impremented micropython intepritor for execute user application.
+Degu runs on Zephyr os and can connect to the Degu gateway by Openthread stacks.
+Besides, Degu has the MicroPython interpreter that allows you to make your application.

 Building
 --------

-To prepare for building, install Zephyr SDK and setting up build environment follow instrction of Zephyr Project Getting Started.
+Before building the Degu firmware, install Zephyr SDK and set up the building environment according to the instruction on Zephyr Project Getting Started.

 https://docs.zephyrproject.org/latest/getting_started/installation_linux.html

-To build Degu firmware, run:
+To build the Degu firmware, run the following command:

     ./build.sh

-After, you can get Degu firmware image as degu.bin .
+Then, you will get the image of Degu firmware as degu.bin.

-Information
+See also
 --------

-* Information about Degu, visit degu web site(https://open-degu.com/)
+* For more information, please visit [the Degu website](https://open-degu.com/).

-* Technical resources for Degu on github project repositorys(https://github.com/open-degu)
+* For technical resources, please visit [the Degu repositories on GitHub](https://github.com/open-degu/).